 Over the last few years, research across various fields has been backing the notion that contact with blue spaces can improve our general wellbeing and the way we connect with the marine environment.
 This has led to the promotion of the sea and the coast as accessible public health resources, especially via the practice of recreational activities such as surfing.
 Be that as it may, every rose has its thorn.
 And whilst surfers do develop wellbeing, ecological sensibilities, and environmentalist attitudes through their ocean experiences, many are also constantly exposed to pollution and water-borne diseases to the point of getting sick through surfing.
 So one is bound to wonder why, despite the potential consequences of poor water quality, some continue paddling out.

 Forty informal interviews in and out of the water, together with participant observation conducted in-situ and online via social media groups, helped reveal surfers’ opinions, tactics, questions, memories, and recommendations regarding pollution.
-Besides the usual ethnography approach, the fact that researchers were active in the site and cohort they were studying meant they employed autoethnography when constructing data and meaning.
+Besides the usual ethnography approach, the fact that both Evers and Phoenix were active in the site and cohort they were studying meant they employed autoethnography when constructing data and meaning.
 A reflexive analysis of the field notes and transcriptions identified a sort of “resigned activism” occurring as regular tactics attached to five main themes:

 Given that pollution has become a pervasive part of the local environment, affecting not only how it looks and functions but also how inhabitants perceive it and act on it, many long-term surfers end up developing a sense of self attached to heavy industry and pollution – a process often called “toxic nature”.
-This “toxic nature”, the authors point out, is often associated with another process – “slow violence” – which refers to a violence that occurs gradually and out of sight, generally caused by resource extraction, strategies of capitalism, or colonisation.
+This “toxic nature”, Evers and Phoenix point out, is often associated with another process – “slow violence” – which refers to a violence that occurs gradually and out of sight, generally caused by resource extraction, strategies of capitalism, or colonisation.
 This was indeed the case in the studied region.
 But based on participants’ comments, the authors also discerned that regardless of how familiar and natural it might be, the consequences of living in the midst of pollution are very much felt and plain to see.

 “The air pollution from the chemical plant, the muck from the old steelworks, the sewage, and the mine runoff are normal … it’s an industrial area, what do you expect?”